 Biases and prejudices often develop in early childhood as children begin to make assumptions based on personal experiences.
 They may also receive stereotypes from parents, education systems and other cultural institutions, as well as from popular forms of media such as books, movies and television.
 As a result, unconscious biases can be forged over many years while going undetected.

-There are many types of unconscious biases.
-Some of the most common are biases in how individuals regard their own thought processes and reasoning abilities, such as focusing on negative qualities of individuals that align with one’s existing attitudes — like in confirmation bias and affirmation bias.
+Some of the most common types of unconscious biases are in how individuals regard their own thought processes and reasoning abilities, such as focusing on negative qualities of individuals that align with one’s existing attitudes — like in confirmation bias and affirmation bias.

 Other unconscious biases are directly related to how other people may look.
 These types of biases tend to rely on stereotypes and can result in discriminatory practices when people are not treated like individuals, such as racism, ageism and beauty bias.